 I am a single mom and “bonus” mom of nine (four we adopted internationally and domestically who are all 11-years-old and younger), and Grandma Leah to two of the cutest littles I’ve ever laid eyes on.
 I’m passionately in love with Jesus.
 I’ve been widowed twice by the age of 45…the first time to suicide, the second time to sudden illness.
 I advocate for orphans and children from hard places.

 If I had to sum me up in four simple phrases…those listed above would do the trick.
 Yes, there’s so much more to me than that, but whenever I’m asked to introduce myself or whenever someone says to briefly describe who I am…this is really where I tend to focus.
 A single mom.
 Twice widowed.
 An orphan advocate.
 A Jesus girl.

 That’s the short answer, but if you want to know a little more…keep reading…

 For some fun facts…I am a Carolina Panthers fan through and through.
-I LOVE essential oils and what they’ve done for my life.
+I LOVE to travel and pretend I’m a “food blogger” whenever I visit new places.
 I also love being outdoors…hiking, fishing, etc. However, I am also a girly girl…I love the color pink, girly movies, butterflies, flowers, being pampered, flowers, bubble baths, flowers, “raindrops on roses…whiskers on kittens” …you get the idea…oh yeah…and, flowers!
 This website began as merely a simple expression of another one of my pastimes — writing.
 I love sharing, through this blog and speaking at women’s events, the day-to-day happenings in my life and especially how they relate to my walk with Christ.
 He has been so good to broken me!